Black turtle bean nutrition: calories, carbs, GI, protein, fiber, fats

 Depending on the variety and cooking method of the black turtle beans, the nutritional values of these beans can slightly differ.

-The nutritional information below will be focusing on mature seeds of black turtle beans, boiled without added salt, while also talking about mature raw and canned black turtle seeds (1, 2).
+The nutritional information below will focus on mature seeds of black turtle beans, boiled without added salt, while also talking about canned black turtle seeds (1).
+As raw black turtle beans are considered toxic, they won't be discussed in this section.

 Canned black turtle beans, on the other hand, are less dense in nutrients, consisting of 75.6% water.